Alessandro1103/obsidian/Vault1/Zettelkasten/Image Processing.md

 ### Local Histogram

-Local histogram equalization is realized selecting, for each pixel, a suitable neighbourhood on which the histogram equalization is computed.
+Local histogram equalization is realized selecting, for each pixel, a suitable neighborhood on which the histogram equalization is computed.

 ![[Pasted image 20240527131218.png|400]]